tenyega/tenyega/README.md

 Welcome to my GitHub profile!
 I'm passionate about software development and enjoy working on a variety of projects.
 Here's a bit about me:

 - 🔭 **Current Projects:**
+  - [Experiment with Python] (https://github.com/tenyega/first-ever-python-projet)  My first ever experiment with Python.
+Interesting and a must try in my bucket list.
   - [Project IoT](https://github.com/tenyega/DHT11OnEsp32): Project using ESP32 and Andruino IDE - application web for temperature and humidity reading.
   - [Flutter and Dart combo](https://github.com/tenyega/Fetching-RSS-Feed-from-franceblue.fr.git): A mobile project using flutter framework and dart language.
   - [Spring boot](https://github.com/tenyega/TP-SpringBoot): A Project for a hall reservation system using Java EE and Spring boot framework.